You are here

 U-M Research Information Security Oversight Program

-U-M's Research Information Security Oversight Program is a cross-campus collaboration with:
+The Research Information Security Oversight (RISO) program under the Office of the Vice President for Research is a cross-campus collaboration with:

 Controlled Unclassified Information (CUI) is Federal non-classified information the U.S. Government creates or possesses, or that a non-Federal entity (such as the University of Michigan) receives, possesses, or creates for, or on behalf of, the U.S Government, that requires information and information system security controls as identified in a law, regulation, or government-wide policy.